CNA Requirements by State:

 Career Mobility for CNAs

-A CNA’s salary may be on the low end or an average entry-level salary at best.
+A CNA’s median salary in 2019 was $29,640*.
 For someone seeking a better salary and opportunities to make a greater impact on patient care, a nursing assistant job may not be a long-term goal.
 If your desire is to be actively involved in the diagnosis and treatment of patients and to be involved in the development and implementation of patient care plans or even to move into a specialty area or bring access to healthcare in rural areas, then nursing assisting may be your stepping stone to a bigger and broader career.
 As a CNA, you’ll get an inside look at the profession of nursing and determine if it’s truly your long-term goal before you make a commitment of time and money.
 Your experience will give you an edge during the competitive enrollment process at numerous nursing schools.
 In fact, many schools are requiring CNA certification and experience from prospective nursing students.
-The salary you earn as a CNA may be a much-needed help in paying for a costly two or four-year degree.

-Using the insight that the Bureau of Labor Statistics provides for CNAs, you’ll see that employment opportunities for nursing assistants, attendants, orderlies and related positions will not slow down.
 The BLS attributes the growth to the long-term care needs of an elderly population.
 However, the industry has a high turnover rate, which is a significant factor in the ongoing need for new staff at long-term care facilities.
-CNAs earn a median of $8.55 to $14.97 per hour.
+The median annual wage for nursing assistants was $29,660 in May 2019*.
 Add the wages to the high physical and emotional demands of the job, and you’ll understand why so many leave to pursue other jobs in healthcare.
 The direction you take will depend on your interest, job outlook, finances, prior education, and commitments.

 With a high school degree any CNA can enroll in a nursing degree program get the training to become more involved in patient care.
 Although nursing is the most popular next step for CNAs, it is not your only option.
 Here’s a list of other careers you can explore on the health career ladder: